Key Practice Areas: Medical, mechanical, and electrical arts.

 Etan is an active member of the Orange County patent bar, including the Howard T. Markey Intellectual Property American Inn of Court.
 Previously he was a member of the Patents Committee for the New York City Bar Association and the William C. Conner Inn of Court.

-Etan’s non-patent-law interests and activities include spending time with family, cooking, eating, music, traveling, studying Spanish, and trying to learn how to surf.
+Etan’s non-patent-law interests and activities include spending time with family, cooking, eating, music, traveling, and studying Spanish.

 - Presentation, Design for Demand: Using Patents to Promote Innovation, MD&M West (Feb.
 6, 2018).